elisesamanthadaly/13-Object-Relational-Mapping-ORM/README.md

 This application is the back end of a hypothetical e-commerce website.
 It contains models and routes for a variety of products, product categories, and product tags, and connects to a MySQL database.
 Using Insomnia, various routes (GET, GET by id, POST, PUT, and DELETE) for these three items can be visualized, as the application currently has no front end.

-The E-Commerce Back End applications's GitHub repository can be found [here](https://github.com/elisesamanthadaly/13-Object-Relational-Mapping-ORM).
+The E-Commerce Back End application's GitHub repository can be found [here](https://github.com/elisesamanthadaly/13-Object-Relational-Mapping-ORM).

 ## Installation